What are the other Names for this Condition? (Also known as/Synonyms)

 Also, not having a risk factor does not mean that an individual will not get the condition.
 It is always important to discuss the effect of risk factors with your healthcare provider.

 What are the Causes of Pediculosis?
 (Etiology)

-Pediculosis is an infection caused by lice (singular ‘louse’) on various (hairy) parts of the body.
-Lice are blood-sucking ecto-parasites that live on the body, clothing, and bedding of infected individuals.
-The three types of Lice Infestation that affect the human body include:
+Pediculosis is an infestation caused by lice (singular ‘louse’) on various (hairy) parts of the body.
+Lice are blood-sucking ectoparasites (ectoparasites live outside the body, unlike internal parasites such as worms) that live on the body, clothing, and bedding of the affected individuals.

 - Pediculosis Capitis or Head Louse Infestation is caused by Pediculus humanus var. capitis.
 It feeds on the scalp and spreads through close physical or ‘head-to-head’ contact, shared clothing, hats, combs, and hair brushes